sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

     +---------------------------+--------------------------------------------------------------------------+

-Gnocchi provides some basic graphing view of resources, for now this is mainly for development/debugging purpose, to access it with keystone middleware enable, you inject the token to all your requests like this:
+Gnocchi provides some basic graphing view of resources.
+For now this is mainly for development/debugging purpose.
+To access it when the keystone middleware is enabled, you can inject the token to all your requests using this:

 .. code-block:: shell